botwiki/botwiki.org/content/articles/how-to-enjoy-bots-as-a-noncoder.md

 /*
 Title: How to enjoy bots as a "noncoder"
 Author: Stefan Bohacek
-Description: Botwiki, and Botmakers are for everyone!
+Description: Botwiki and bots are for everyone!
 Thumbnail: /content/articles/images/how-to-enjoy-bots-as-a-noncoder.png
 Nav: hidden
 */